-medications used to treat bipolar disorder are usually known as mood stabilizers.
-These medications can be used alone but are often used in combination with anti psychotic medications, antidepressants and anti medication for postpartum depressions.
-Some medications used in the treatment of bipolar disorder are anticonvulsants which are usually used to treat epilepsy, but have been found to be also valuable to treat mood disorders.
+Medications used to treat Bipolar Disorder are usually known as mood stabilizers.
+These medications can be used alone but are often used in combination with anti psychotic medications, antidepressants and anti anxiety medications.
+Some medications used in the treatment of Bipolar disorder are anticonvulsants which are usually used to treat epilepsy, but have been found to be also valuable to treat mood disorders.

 All of these medications require regular blood testing but for different reasons and at different intervals.

 It is very important to let your prescribing doctor know if you are taking any other medications due to their particular interactions with a number of other medications.